-Let’s face it, Google Keyword Planner gives you a good place to begin your path to PPC keyword research greatness.
+Let’s face it, the Google Keyword Planner gives you a good place to begin your path to keyword research greatness.
 But what’s so important about it anyways?

 Laying down a good keyword foundation can be the distinguishing factor between building successful Search Network campaigns, and the crushing agony of defeat.

-One must keep in mind that although Keyword Planner provides some great keyword ideas, campaign performance and ultimate success depends on a variety of influential components such as budget, bid implementation, the product itself, and even customer behavior in the industry.
+Keep in mind that although Keyword Planner provides some great keyword ideas, campaign performance and ultimate success depends on a variety of influential components.
+These include budget, bid implementation, the product itself, and even customer behavior in the industry.

 You’re now ready to start using the Keyword Planner.

-If you’re using the new AdWords interface, the Keyword Planner can be accessed by clicking of the little wrench at the top right hand corner.
+The Keyword Planner can be accessed by clicking on the “Tools” tab within your Google Ads account.
+It can be identified by the little wrench at the top right-hand corner.

 You’ll find the Keyword Planner button right under the “Planning” section.